 Many gorgeous places line the glorious coast of the Adriatic Sea.
 Few, however, can compare to Sveti Stefan in Montenegro.
 A small fortified island home to beautiful 15th-century houses, this is one of Montenegro’s tourist hotspots.

-Even though at first, the island was solely a fortress, people began moving in in the 1800s.
+Even though the island was solely a fortress at first, people began moving in in the 1800s.
 Eventually, a village was established, providing a safe home for about 400 people.
 In the 1930s, a summer home for a royal family from Serbia was constructed on Sveti Stefan.

-After the Balkan War and the breakup of Yugoslavia, the island resort fell into decline.
-Luckily, the new Montenegrin government set up an initiative to restore the charm and luxury once associated with Sveti Stefan.
-Aman Resorts secured the contract in 2007, opening up the island to tourists once again in 2009.
+After the Balkan Wars and the breakup of Yugoslavia, the island resort fell into decline.
+Luckily, the new Montenegrin government established an initiative to restore the charm and luxury once associated with Sveti Stefan.
+Aman Resorts secured the contract in 2007, opening the island to tourists again in 2009.

 The Adriatic’s Most Extraordinary Accommodation

-Aman Sveti Stefan is one of the Adriatic’s greatest luxury resorts.
-It encompasses the entire fortified island and its historic buildings, offering accommodation in 50 luxurious rooms, suites, and cottages.
-You can stay in a historic island village—a truly unique experience.
+Aman Sveti Stefan is one of the Adriatic’s most outstanding luxury resorts.
+It encompasses the entire fortified island and historic buildings, offering accommodation in 50 luxurious rooms, suites, and cottages.
+You can stay in a landmark island village—a truly unique experience.

-The island of Sveti Stefan is, however, only accessible to the resort’s guests.
+However, the island of Sveti Stefan is only accessible to the resort’s guests.
 If you don’t have a good chunk of cash to spend—rooms cost several hundreds of dollars per night—you can still get a closer look during dinner at the restaurant.
 Expect to pay a lot there, too, though.

 Luckily, non-millionaires can enjoy the area’s beauty as well.
 The township on the coast, facing the island, bears the same name and is accessible to the general public.
 A narrow causeway connects the island to the mainland.